kaiaai/voron2_top_hat/README.md

 Voron 2.4 print volume height comes up short of the advertised 350mm (or 300mm, 250mm) - quite a bit - especially when using the StealthBurner extruder and/or PTFE filament tubing.
 Here is a "top hat" volume height extension that you can 3D-print and mount on top of your Voron 2.4 (or Voron 2.4r2).
-The max Z in my setup increases from 310mm to 355mm - without changing vertical rails!
+Ny setup's max Z went up from 310mm to 355mm - without changing vertical rails!

 This mod sits between your Voron 2 frame and its top see-through plastic sheet.
 Specifically,